octo-technology/tezos-academy/src/Chapters/ChapterStrings/course.md

 # Chapter 5 : Strings

 <dialog character="mechanics">When you powered the ship, the engines exploded...
-Seems like there was some kind of issue with it.
-You'll need to replace the part!</dialog>
+Seems like someone sabotaged it!
+We'll find out later.
+For now, you need to replace the part.</dialog>

 Strings are defined using the built-in string type as follows: